cmohge1/hacking-moby-dick/index.md

 #### [Week 5 (15 May)](week_5_discussion.md)

-Digital demo: how to use AntConc for literary texts.

 Read/discuss: Chapter 56–75

 Access the [Discussion Page](week_5_discussion.md)

 #### [Week 6 (22 May)](week_6_discussion.md)

-Digital demo: how to use R to analyse and visualise textual data.
+Digital demo: how to use AntConc for literary texts.

 Read/discuss: Chapters 76–95